Removing a Child from the Home of Prospective Adoptive Parent(s)

 2. Designated prospective adoptive parent(s)

-3. Current caregiver(s), if he/she may have met the threshold criteria to be designated as a prospective adoptive parent.
+3. Current caregiver(s), if they may have met the threshold criteria to be designated as a prospective adoptive parent.

 4. Child’s attorney